alexdaiii-markslab/boltz2-caffene/README.md

 ## Running

+Currently, it is not possible to split model weights across muiltiple GPUs or GPU + CPU, so the entire model must fit onto a single GPU.
+Estimated VRAM usage is in the table below, based on the number of amino acids in the protein sequence.
+VRAM usage scales approximately **quadratically** with respect to the number of amino acids in the protein sequence because of the attention mechanism.

 ### On Mondrian

 This is a dual GPU system - 1 of them is used for display (GPU 0) and the other